Air Conditioner Installation, Maintenance & Repair for Boulder, Denver and Surrounding Areas

 Central air conditioners function best when sized and installed correctly.
-Save Home Heat Company will ensure this is properly done, with a broad range of products to satisfy most any budget.
+Save Home Heat will ensure this is properly done, with a broad range of products to satisfy most any budget.

 Please review these tips as you consider a new air conditioner for your home:

 Efficiency of New Air Conditioners

 The minimum efficiency rating (higher is better) of new air conditioners is currently 14 SEER, which is much more efficient than many models installed from 1980 to 2006.
 Back in the ’80s, 10 SEER rated air conditioners were considered fairly high efficiency, and 12 and 14 SEER units were top of the line.
 We’ve come along way, baby!
 Efficiency ratings as high as 28 SEER are now available.